Gorliz: Places of interest

 One of the biggest attractions of the municipality is the beach and nearby pine forest.
 Near the northernmost part of the beach, sometimes considered as the separated Beach of Astondo, lie the Petrified Dunes of Astondo, which were declared a Site of Community Importance.

 Churches such as the Church of the Immaculate Conception, founded in the 10th century and remodeled in 1781, and the church of Santa María (Andra Mari) are also attractions.
 In Cabo Villano, Billao in Basque, about 30 minutes from downtown, magnificent views can be enjoyed along the lighthouse.
 In this area there are cannons and underground galleries built after the Spanish Civil War by Francoist Spain, using prisoners of war on the Republican side, in anticipation of a hypothetical landing of the Allies after World War II that never came.

 Gorliz also has a camping, a youth hostel and many other places of interest.

 Beach

-With a length of 842m and a width of 120m, the recently modeled Gorliz beach has an excellent bathing water quality.

-It is accessible from the BI-2120 road to Mungia, taking the exit from the Saratxaga roundabout to Gorliz and then taking the BI-3158 (Uresarantze Bidea), that goes to Gorliz Hospital.
-There are also several bus lines close directly to the beach and from the last stop on line 1 of the underground Metro Bilbao, "Plentzia", it is a pleasant walk of around 2 km along the edge of the River Butroe estuary to Gorliz beach.
+With a length of 842 m and a width of 120 m, Gorliz beach was recently remodelled.
+It is accessible from the BI-2120 road to Mungia, taking the exit from the Saratxaga roundabout to Gorliz and then taking the BI-3158 (Uresarantze Bidea), which leads to Gorliz Hospital.
+Several bus lines also stop close to the beach, and from the last stop on Line 1 of the Bilbao Metro, "Plentzia," it is approximately 2 km on foot along the edge of the River Butroe estuary to Gorliz beach.